KatacodaTest/katacoda-scenarios/twonode/step1.md

 `kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/a70459be0084506e4ec919aa1c114638878db11b/Documentation/kube-flannel.yml`{{execute HOST1}}

-Make master available on insecure port 8080 and update insecure bind address to 0.0.0.0 for edgecontroller/kubectl to work with http connection to Kubernetes apiserver.
+Make k8s apiserver listen on insecure port 8080 and update insecure bind address to 0.0.0.0 for edgecontroller/kubectl to work with http connection to Kubernetes apiserver.
 Update this parameters in the kube-apiserver.yaml file.